itsnishit/iiitb_elc/README.md

 # iiitb_elc - Elevator Controller

-## Introduction
+## INTRODUCTION
  The project illustrates how an elevator controller can be designed for as many floors as per the requirement.
 Here, a 10-storey elevator control system has been proposed.